Healthy Homes Assessment Mangateretere

 Heating Mangateretere

-Rental properties in Mangateretere must have a fixed source of heating that is able to heat the principal or the biggest living area to at minimum 18degC, even on the coldest days of the year.
-This is the minimum indoor temperature recommended by the World Health Organisation for people’s physical well-being and mental wellbeing.
+Rental properties in Mangateretere must have a fixed source of heat that can heat the main or largest living room to at least 18degC, even on the winter coldest days.
+This is the recommended minimum indoor temperature recommended by the World Health Organisation for people’s physical well-being and mental wellbeing.

-The heating source needs to be fixed (i.e. not portable) with at minimum 1.5 kW of heating capacity, and it must have the minimum required heating capacity for the main living room.
-A Heating Assessment Tool may be used to check if the current permanent heater(s) are sufficient or if you’ll need to "top up" with an additional heater.
-Unflued combustion and open fire heaters like portable LPG bottle heaters aren’t considered to be suitable heating options under Healthy Homes Standard.
-Healthy Homes Standard.
+The heating source needs for it to be permanent (i.e., not portable) that is, at least 1.5 kW of heating capacity and have the minimum requirement for heat capacity for the main living room.
+A Heating Assessment Tool may be used to determine whether your current permanent heater(s) are sufficient or whether you will need to ‘top up’ with a new heater.
+Fires that are open and unflued heaters, such as small portable LPG bottle heaters aren’t considered to be acceptable heating options in The Healthy Homes Standard.

-If the heating system you provide is electric heating (or heat pump), it should include a thermostat.
-This makes your heating more consistent and efficient.
-For most houses, larger heaters that are fixed, such as wood burners, heat pumps, pellet burners or flued gas heaters are needed.
-In some instances, like apartments with small spaces an electric, fixed heater may be sufficient.
+If the heating you offer is electric heating or heat pump, it requirements to include the thermostat.
+This will make the heating more consistent and efficient.
+For most houses, larger fixed heating equipment like heat pumps, wood burners pellet burners, flued gas heaters are required.
+However, in some cases like small apartments an electric, fixed heater may suffice.

-If your main living space already has a permanent heating source, such as the heat pump, it might need an upgrade to meet the standards.
-Certain kinds of heaters cannot be used to comply with the standard since they’re either expensive, inefficient or unsafe to operate.
+If the living area already has a central heating source like the heat pump, it may need some additional energy in order to comply with the standards.
+Some types of heaters can’t be used to comply with the standard as they are either costly, not affordable to run, and/or unhealthy to run.

 Ventilation Mangateretere

-Every living space in the rental property should contain at minimum one open doors or windows to offer natural airflow.
-Furthermore, moist spaces like kitchens and bathrooms need to have an externally vented extractor to remove moisture.
+Every living space of a rental property has to have at least one opening window or exterior door to offer natural ventilation.
+Furthermore, moist areas such as kitchens or bathrooms need to have an externally vented extractor fan to remove moisture.

-It is the ventilation quality is about recognising that dry air is more easy to heat and that a well ventilated rental property is less likely to grow mould and damp.
+This ventilation standard is all about understanding it is that dry air will be less difficult to heat and a well ventilated rental property is less likely to be a victim of mould and damp.

 building ventilation inspections